AvinashMunny/origin/README.md

 # origin
-this branch is for practice purpose
+this branch is for practice purpose first edit